dukke/FXThemes/README.md

 ```
 mvn javafx:run -f fxthemes-samples/pom.xml
 ```
-To choose which of the demos to run, change the "pom.xml" script file inside "FXThemes-samples" folder and replace the contents of the `<mainClass>` xml tag with the name of the Application derived class you'd like to execute.
+To choose which demo to run, change the "pom.xml" script file inside "FXThemes-samples" folder and replace the contents of the `<mainClass>` xml tag with the name of the Application derived class you'd like to execute.

 ## Pull Requests (PR)